vgs-samples/vgs-agent-toolkit/examples/agentic-commerce-tutorial/README.md

 This directory contains practical examples demonstrating VGS Agentic Commerce implementation.
 These projects show how to securely collect card data and provision PSP tokens using VGS's PCI-compliant infrastructure.

+This project was generated using the following prompts in [Cursor](https://cursor.com/).

+> read @https://docs.verygoodsecurity.com/agentic-commerce/collect-card-data-from-user and create a sample app for me in @collect-card-data/

+and

+> read @https://docs.verygoodsecurity.com/agentic-commerce/provisioning-psp-tokens-for-payments and create a sample app for me in @psp-provisioner/

 ## 📚 Original Tutorial

 For the complete tutorial and detailed documentation, visit: